mohabisback/fletfly_workspace/fletfly/docs/chain/INTRO.md

 ## 11. Microfrontend With Zone and page.fly.
 - Add complete projects to your main project, not only one level but nested projects, inserted anywhere in your tree, without changing a letter in your code.
 - Use `zone()` function and navigate with `page.fly()`, to reach relative paths in your sub projects.
+- Deliver your module and let us handle the auto-detection magic, or manually provide your routes and shared objects.

 <details>
 <summary><font size="7"><b>👁️ Code Example</b></font></summary>